About Belinda the Animal Nutritionist

 Since the formation of a new Equine Therapies Association in Australia (ETAA), Belinda has become a full practitioner member.
 She continues to bring her passion for animals and her commitment to natural remedies to her work, both in Tasmania and through consultations Australia wide.

-Belinda is also a member if Equestrian Australia Tasmanian branch (EA).
+Belinda is also a member of the Equestrian Australia Tasmanian branch (EA).